jacob-keller/L0G-101086/README.md

 <@119167866103791621>
 ```

 This text is the id of the particular mention.
-You can use this script to insert
+You should include this in the
-a map between the Guild Wars 2 account name and the discord ID of that player.
-Once configured, the format-encounters.ps1 script will use this mapping to
-convert GW2 account names into pings for the associated discord user.
+discord map hash table as the value for the matching gw2 account name.

 ### format-encounters.ps1